plotdb/layout/README.md

  - `autoSvg`: true if automatically create corresponding `svg` and `g` element. default true
    - even with `autoSvg` enabled, user can still prepare partial svg / g elements. `@plotdb/layout` will fill the missing parts automatically.

+## SVG styling

+when rendering text manually with SVG, one should be aware of following settings:

+ - `line-height` should be `1em` in HTML layout.
+ - `dominant-baselin` should be `hanging` in SVG text.